 - ½ teaspoon Salt

 - 3 tablespoons Granulated sugar, to dust top of cobbler

 - Preheat oven to 375 degrees

 - Spray a 9x13 baking dish with non-stick spray.
-In the same dish, add peaches, sugars, vanilla and almond extract, cinnamon, nutmeg, corn starch, butter, water, and lemon juice.
+In the same dish, add peaches, sugars, vanilla and almond extract, cinnamon, nutmeg, corn starch, cream of tartar, butter, water, and lemon juice.
 Mix it until combined.